yongedevil/YTK_TechTrees/readme.txt

   2.1 Known Issues:
   -----------------
-  There is a conflict between this mod and ModuleManger v2.6.2 and latter.
-ModuleManager also edits the active tech tree in Kerbal.
-If only use a single modified tree, replace the contents of ModuleManager.TechTree with the custom tree
+  Both this mod and ModuleManager (version 2.6.5 as of this writing) attempt to edit the tech tree of the current game.
+This mod will override ModuleManager's edits by default.
+If you would like to keep ModuleManager's edit change the "allowTreeSelection" field in PluginData/YongeTech_TechTreesExpansion/config.xml from '1' to '0'

 =========================